howerj/libforth/libforth.md

 * 'allot'       ( amount -- )

 Allocate a number of cells in the dictionary.

-* 'words'       ( -- )

-Print out a list of all the words in the dictionary that are reachable.

 * 'tuck'        ( x y -- y x y )